thirumurthis/Learnings/spring/Spring_v3_Swagger_v2_ui_notes.md

 - Raw openapi spec
 http://localhost:8080/v3/api-docs

-In order to load the swagger-ui in a custom url we can use
+In order to load the swagger-ui in a custom url we can use below configuration in application.properties
+- with this we can access `http://localhost:8080/openapi-spec.html`

 ```
 # swagger-ui custom path